DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 <div class="description">
 <p>The vampire Count Belasco kept his coffin, not in a crypt or keep, but in the cellar of an old, decrepit inn, which was managed by his servant, Igoron.</p>
 <p>Poor Count Belasco had a terrible secret: In his ancient age, his scalp was beginning to rot, his hair falling out in great clumps and knots.
 In embarrassment, he commanded Igoron to purchase a beautiful raven-black wig, hoping to preserve the handsome, younger man he had once been.</p>
-<p>"A handsome man indeed," agreed one of his guests—an elderly, near-blind widow named Olivenka—one particular moonlit night.
+<p>"A handsome man indeed," said old widow Olivenka one particular moonlit night, though her old eyes could barely see."
 Dear Olivenka kept to herself, spending her days sorting and re-sorting her late husband's rock collection, which she kept lovingly in her purse.
 Despite the Count's odd behavior and pale skin, she suspected nothing, her old vision too blurry to make out the fangs that poked down amidst his teeth.</p>
 <p>As always, the Count felt an urge to feed upon her—and though her flattering words quelled his interest, he felt the thirst in his fangs all the same.
 "Igoron!" he boomed.
 "Fetch my coat—I'm going hunting."</p>
 <p>"Yes, sire," Igoron wheezed.
 As he returned, he whimpered, "Best be back before dawn, milord.
 I'm cleaning the curtains tonight.
 Want you nice and safe in your coffin before sunrise."</p>
 <p>Count Belasco scoffed.
 "Fear not, simple Igoron," he boasted.
 "I know well the hour of my enemy.
 Not a thing could stir my spirit to linger beneath its dreadful rays."</p>